jijihohococo/ichi-orm/README.md

 }
 ```

-<i>You must add child model name, the field name that represent parent id in child model and parent primary key field into "refersMany" function if parent model's primary key is not "id".</i>
+<b>You must add child model name, the field name that represent parent id in child model and parent primary key field into "refersMany" function if parent model's primary key is not "id".</b>

 ```php
 namespace App\Models\Author;